Trump Club Loses Suit: National Golf Club Jupiter Must Pay Former Members

-President Donald Trump’s National Golf Club Jupiter has lost a lawsuit against former members demanding refunds.
-Trump purchased the golf club in November 2012 but was sued for breach of contract by 65 former members.
-A report by Reuters states that U.S. District Judge Kenneth Marra in West Palm Beach has revealed his findings in the case.
+President Donald Trump’s National Golf Club Jupiter has lost a lawsuit against former members who were demanding refunds.
+Trump purchased the golf club in November of 2012, but was sued for breach of contract by 65 former members.
+A report by Reuters states that U.S. District Judge Kenneth Marra, in West Palm Beach, has revealed his findings in the case.

 The federal judge states that Trump’s golf club must pay a sum of $5.77 million to the former members.
 Those members had sued to recover deposits made to the golf club before Trump took over as the owner in 2012.
-The Trump National Golf Club Jupiter must now repay $4.849 million in deposits and $925,010 of interest to 65 former members.
+The Trump National Golf Club Jupiter must now repay $4.849 million in deposits and $925,010 in interest to 65 former members.
 Citing breach of contract, the federal judge ruled in favor of the members following a non-jury trial that took place last August.

-The Trump National Golf Club Jupiter served as host to now President Donald Trump during the Republican Presidential primaries this past winter.
+The Trump National Golf Club Jupiter served as host to now-president Donald Trump during the Republican presidential primaries this past winter.
 The images below are from a press conference that Trump gave to supporters and members of the media on March 8, 2016.

 At the heart of the lawsuit was a policy that had been in place at the golf club, but which was changed when Trump assumed ownership.
 The former practice was to permit members who planned to resign from the club to keep playing golf there until their replacements could be found.
 These were paying members who had already submitted deposits and expected to continue playing at the club until their memberships officially came to an end.